 The relative biological aggressiveness increases from type A to type C.

 Geographic lesions with marginal sclerosis (type IA)

-This pattern is most commonly associated with benign, slow growing disorders.
+This pattern is most commonly associated with benign, slow-growing disorders.
 Lesions commonly falling into this category are unicameral bone cyst, non—ossifying fibroma enchondroma, chondromyxoid fibroma, chondroblastoma and fibrous dysplasia.
 Sclerotic rims that gradually fade into the adjacent cancellous bone are commonly seen with chronic osteomyelities, Brodie’s abscess, and histiocytosis X.

 Geographic lesions with no sclerosis in the margin (type IB)

 These lesions have sharply defined edges but not sclerotic margins.
-Normal trabeculae are present up to the edge of the lesion but totally removed along a plane of contact between the tumour and normal bone.
+Normal trabeculae are present up to the edge of the lesion but totally removed along a plane of contact between the tumor and normal bone.

 Geographic lesions with ill-defined margins (type IC)

 This type of geographic lesion is not only focally destructive but also locally infiltrative the disease spreads more than visible lytic lesion].
 This creates a wider zone of transition at the margin of the lesion which reflects the greater biological.
 The lesion is less well-defined.
 Vigorous destruction of the cortex will result in complete perforation of the bone.

 A soft tissue mass when present, indicates complete cortical penetration.
 Typical lesions with this pattern include giant cell tumor, fibrosarcoma, and chondrosarcoma.
 Aggressive form enchondroma, chondroblastoma, and desmoplastic fibroma can ossasionally be classified in this category.

 Moth Eaten Bone Destruction